 Engage in community service

-During the 2019-2020 school year, we are implementing a new program called Virtues in Practice for all students kindergarten through 11th grade.
+We are implementing a new program called Virtues in Practice for all students Kindergarten through 11th grade.
 Click here to learn more information.

 Mass, Prayers, Retreats

 Elementary school students pray in the classroom daily and attend Mass weekly.
 Special events include May Crowning, penance services, Advent and Lenten Services.
 Middle school and high school students begin the day in our school chapel with a prayer service and scripture readings, attend weekly Mass, participate in Religion classes, pray the Rosary together, and organize weekly Stations of the Cross during Lent.
 Students in grades 6-12 make yearly retreats with their classmates.